Tigrayans: Catholicism

 Catholicism among the Tigrayan people has historical roots in the Jesuit missions of the 16th and 17th centuries.
 During this period, Portuguese-supported missionaries such as Francisco Álvares, Pedro Páez and Manuel de Almeida established religious centers in the northern highlands, notably at Fremona, near Adwa, which served as the Jesuit headquarters in Ethiopia.
 While the mission ultimately failed due to local resistance and the imperial expulsion of the Jesuits in 1632, it introduced Roman Catholic theological concepts and liturgical influences that would later be revived.

 The modern Catholic presence in Tigray Region is mainly associated with the Ethiopian Catholic Church, a sui iuris church of the Eastern Catholic Churches that follows the Alexandrian Rite, similar in structure to the Orthodox Tewahedo Churches but in full communion with the papacy.
 Catholicism was reintroduced in the 19th century through the efforts of Lazarists and Capuchin missionaries, supported by the Congregation for the Propagation of the Faith (Propaganda Fide).
 Their activities focused on education, translation, health, and liturgical accommodation to local customs.
-These missions laid the foundations for the establishment of the Eparchy of Adigrat in 1939, which today is the main ecclesiastical seat for Catholics in northern Ethiopia.
+Pope Gregory XVI corresponded with Degiac Ubiè, a Tigrayan leader, (Note: "Degiac" or "Degiasmacc" is a title for a military leader: see Degiasmacc.) in 1841, welcoming the prospects of Tigrayans being united with the Catholic Church, and the missionaries' activities laid the foundations for the establishment of the Eparchy of Adigrat in 1939, which today is the main ecclesiastical seat for Catholics in northern Ethiopia.